Grandparents and grandkids: 15 reasons this relationship is awesome

 There's a special bond between grandparents and grandkids.
 It's a relationship based on love, appreciation, fun and pure joy.
-Becoming a grandparent is one of the most special moments of a person's life, mainly because of this bond.
+Becoming a grandparent is one of the most special moments of a person's life, mainly because of the strength of this bond.

 Here are some of the reasons having grandchildren is so special: